RouninMedia/Animated-Border-Reveal-via-HTML-and-CSS/README.md

 # Animated Border Reveal (via HTML and CSS)
-*Using a combination of CSS Grid and CSS Animation, any HTML Element may be given an Animated Border Reveal.*
+*Using a combination of CSS Grid and CSS Animation, any rectangular HTML Element may be given an Animated Border Reveal.*

 ## HTML:
 ```html